FireFlyCat/TicTacToe/README.md

 The port 8080 should be available.
 Local application url: http://localhost:8080/

+## Notes
+* The current database is in-memory H2. it has been chosen because of easy configuring and deploying
-To see, how application should work, please see test `TicTacToeFeatureTest.java` with two cases of game.
+* To see, how application should work, please take a look to the 'feature' test `TicTacToeFeatureTest.java` with two cases of game.

 ## Authors